 She kept silent as the picture grew distinct in her mind.
-What he had said did not dissipate
+What he had said did not dissipate her terror but defined it.

 The smoke and the flames by day and the flames and the smoke by night shadowed her or threw into bold relief against the black-ground of a passing present, her happiness, in all its insecurity.
 She belonged, without knowing it, to the Order of the Sisters of Death.